 At four times the rate of the general population, nearly 22 percent of people diagnosed with narcissistic personality disorder meet the criteria for an alcohol use disorder.
 Narcissistic personality disorder and alcohol abuse co-occur more frequently than other substance use disorders and narcissistic personality disorder.
 Narcissism and alcoholism may co-occur more often due to how easy alcohol can be accessed and the increased social acceptability of alcohol use versus other substances.

-Marijuana Abuse and Narcissistic Personality Disorder
+Narcissistic Personality Disorder and Marijuana

 At three times the rate of the general population, approximately 9 percent of people diagnosed with narcissistic personality disorder meet the criteria for drug abuse.
 Marijuana is the most commonly used illicit substance and is considered more socially acceptable than other illegal drugs.
 The reduced concern about social judgment may make a person with narcissistic personality disorder more likely to use or abuse marijuana compared to other illicit substances.